 Another factor to consider is whether your plan is becoming too expensive for you.
 Be sure to take another look at the nuances of your plan and understand all of the fees and expenses associated with your plan and investments.
 A rollover may reduce your personal expenses in the long run.
 Additionally, if consolidating your assets is a goal for you, consider a rollover.
 This will ensure that your investments align with your goals and that proper distributions are made when you reach RMD age.

 At the end of the day, if you’re looking for quick, accessible cash and don’t want to have to consider the implications of a rollover, you may want to cash out your assets.

 Keep in mind that a rollover isn’t always the way to go, at least not right away.
 If your retirement plan includes early retirement, you may want to think about waiting to rollover your plan, otherwise additional taxes and fees will apply.
 In order to avoid excise penalties, you must wait until the age of 59 ½.
 If you choose to leave your assets in a 401(k) plan instead and leave your employment either the year you turn 55 or later, you can take distributions prior 59 ½ and avoid those excise penalties.

 If your retirement plan includes a later retirement past age 72, you may want to reconsider a rollover to avoid RMDs.
 Once you’re age 70, IRA holders are required to take RMDs and cannot avoid them.

 Weighing both the pros and cons of rolling your 401(k) into an IRA or placing it elsewhere can be overwhelming when each side has a significant amount of considerations.
 However, Trust Point can help.
 From designing a 401(k) or profit sharing plan to handling its ongoing administration, our experienced staff focuses their attention on the details so you don’t have to.
-Take a look at our 401k plans page and contact us to discuss the right options for you.
+Contact us to discuss the right options for you.